o3seespy/o3seespy/README.rst

     - For parameter that are used across many objects (e.g. atmospheric pressure) a standard name should be used

 * How should youngs modulus be named?
+* Should all two node elements use i_node, j_node.
+Or make them all enter nodes as a list?